 No matter the breed of dog you have, they need some amount of daily outdoor exercise.
-In addition to doing their business, but it’s your dog’s opportunity to take in their environment, get their steps in, and maybe even sniff some friendly butts.
+In addition to doing their business, but it’s your dog’s opportunity to take in their environment, get their steps in, enjoy some playtime, and maybe even sniff some friendly butts.

 Your dog should have at least 2 to 3 daily walks, with or without a visit to the dog park.
 If you can’t manage to do all those outings yourself, hire a dog walker (maybe through an online service like Rover or Wag) who can pop by to give your canine their afternoon constitutional.
 If you think that could get expensive, we don’t disagree—after all, no one ever said taking proper care of a dog would be cheap…